How To Choose A Roof Color For A Brick Home

 DaVinci Roofscapes Brownstone (standard blend) in Synthetic Slate

-If the cast of the brick is gray the roof will look best if the tiles are cooler hues or includes gray in the color blend.
-Your first thought might be that a brown or other warm color roof would be the right choice for the bricks below.
-Once you take a closer look however you’ll see that the bricks are more gray than tan so leaning towards gray in your roof will enhance the appearance of the bricks.
+If the cast of the brick is gray, the roof will look best if the tiles are cooler hues or include gray in the color blend.
+Your first thought might be that a brown or other warm-colored roof would be the right choice for the bricks below.
+Once you take a closer look, however, you’ll see that the bricks are more gray than tan, so leaning toward gray on your roof will enhance the appearance of the bricks.

 Belden Brick Hamilton Blend (gray) with